-Here is the ultimate list of free software for making and producing music online.
+Here is the ultimate list of free software for making and producing music online in 2019.
 It includes the best free DAWs (digital audio workstations), sequencers, online music makers and apps -- all running through your browser or phone with minimal download hassles.
 Just sign in and start playing.

 Many of the programs below have paid versions, but they all offer free online music maker options for beginner songwriters, producers, and composers.
 They are all Mac and PC friendly, cloud-based, and community-driven.